< Back to Home

 Elizabeth holds a Bachelor’s degree in Communication, Management, and Design from Ithaca College in Ithaca, NY.
 She believes in the importance of “paying it forward,” and giving every child an opportunity to experience play.
 During her childhood, Elizabeth loved Pretty Pretty Princess, Lite-Brite, Guess Who, and Twister.

-Mikaila Brown was appointed Special Events Coordinator of the Toy Industry Foundation in May 2014.
+Mikaila Brown was appointed Foundation Coordinator of the Toy Industry Foundation in May 2014.
 Mikaila began her nonprofit career as a college preparatory advisor for the Harlem Children’s Zone.
 She then went on to design programs and curriculum for Cool Kids Learns, a nonprofit based in Miami, Florida.
 Mikaila currently run her own socially conscious fashion line, where the proceeds benefits various charities around the world.

 Mikaila holds a Bachelor’s degree in Communications from the University of Pennsylvania, as well as a Master’s and Doctoral degree in Anthropology and Education from Columbia University.
 She is a strong proponent of the role play has in developing constructive personality and cognitive skills in all children.
 During her own youth, Mikaila loved jumping rope, Cabbage Patch Dolls and Pound Puppies.